Aider-AI/aider/aider/website/_posts/2024-08-14-code-in-json.md

 and conform to a specified schema.

-But producing valid (schema compliant) JSON is not sufficient for working with AI generated code.
+But producing valid JSON is not sufficient for working with AI generated code.
 The code inside the JSON has to correctly solve the requested task and be free from syntax errors.
 Unfortunately,